Healthy Homes Assessment Papakowhai

 Insulation Papakowhai

-Ceiling and underfloor insulation is mandatory for all rent homes from 1 July 2019.
-Property managers and landlords should make sure that the insulation meets current quality.
-In some cases, old ceiling insulation as well as insulation within the subfloor space may require to be topped up or replaced.
+Underfloor and ceiling insulation has been compulsory in all rental houses since 1 July 2019.
+Property managers and landlords have to make sure that the insulation is up to standards that are in line with the latest quality.
+In some cases, old ceiling insulation as well as insulation within the subfloor space might need to be added or replaced.

-A properly insulated home can help control condensation and lessen the likelihood of mould and dampness, and also makes it easier for the household to keep the heat.
+A well-insulated house will help to control condensation and reduce the chances of mould and dampness and will also make it easier for the home to hold warmth.

-The "R" stands for thermal resistance, and is a gauge of how well the insulation withstands heat flow.
-The higher the R-value, the higher the quality of insulation.
+The "R" stands for thermal resistance, and is a gauge of how well insulation can withstand heat flow.
+The more high the R-value, more efficient the insulation.

 Check out the complete details of the Healthy Homes insulation standard.